jpacsai/GoogleUdacity_Nanodegree/README.md

 # GoogleUdacity - Google Front End Developer Scholarship

-The scholarship program is structured in two parts:

 3-months of access to one of four Udacity courses: Intro to HTML + CSS, Offline Web Applications, Android Basics and Developing Android Apps.
 Scholarship recipients in these courses will receive a robust community experience supported by dedicated Community Managers and  Udacity mentor support.

 1. (Welcome)